 It was a weekend of rest and relaxation with a lot more drinking, where I drank more than I did during the rest of the year put together.
 Why not?
 The CEO of the resort sent me two complimentary bottles of the good champagne, Veuve Clicquot Rich!
 Obviously, they were not for me alone.
 I booked four self-catering chalets for the weekend from Friday to Sunday and we, eight adults and four children, were there for our year-end function… drinking, eating, gambling (sans children), playing (in Aqua Dome, sans gamblers), etc.

-(Blog post on Emerald Resort and Casino [Travel – Africa] is scheduled for January 2018.)
+(Blog post on Emerald Resort and Casino [Travel – Africa] is scheduled for Q1 2018.)

 Sandton Sun and Intercontinental Johannesburg Sandton Towers